-Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by NIBC Holding endorsed by the EU are mandatory for accounting periods beginning on or after 1 January 2015 or later periods, but NIBC Holding has not adopted them early:
+Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by NIBC

-The following standards, amendments and interpretations to existing standards issued by the International Accounting Standards Bank (IASB) and

-- Annual improvements to IFRSs '2010 2012 Cycle' (effective as from 1 July 2014).
+The following standards, amendments and interpretations to existing standards issued by the International Accounting Standards Board (IASB) and endorsed by the EU are mandatory for accounting periods beginning on or after I January 2015 or later periods but NIBC has not adopted them early: Annual improvements to IFRSs '2010 - 2012 Cycle' (effective as from 1 July 2014).
 In the annual improvements cycle, the IASB issued seven amendments to six standards, which included an amendment to IFRS 13 'Fair Value Measurement'.
 The amendment to IFRS 13 is effective immediately and, thus, for periods beginning at 1 January 2014, and it clarifies in the Basis for Conclusions that short-term receivables and payables with no stated interest rates can be measured at invoice amounts when the effect of discounting is immaterial.
-This amendment to IFRS 13 has no impact on NIBC; - Annual improvements to IFRSs '2011 2013 Cycle' (effective as from 1 July 2014).
-In the annual improvements cycle, the IASB issued amendments to four standards, which included an amendment to IFRS 13 'Fair Value Measurement'.
-The amendment to IFRS 13 is effective immediately and, thus, for periods beginning at 1 January 2014, and it clarifies that the portfolio exception in IFRS 13 applies to all contracts (including non-financial contracts) within the scope of IAS 39.This amendment to IFRS 13 has no impact on NIBC; - Amendment to IAS 19 'Defined Benefit Plans: Employee Contributions' (effective as from I July 2014).
+This amendment to IFRS 13 has no impact on NIBC;

+- Annual improvements to IFRSs '2011 2013 Cycle' (effective as from 1 July 2014).
+In the annual improvements cycle, the IASB issued amendments to four standards, which included an amendment to IFRS 13 Fair Value Measurement.
+The amendment to IFRS 13 is effective immediately and, thus, for periods beginning at 1 January 2014, and it clarifies that the portfolio exception in IFRS 13 applies to all contracts (including non-financial contracts) within the scope of IAS 39.
+This amendment to IFRS 13 has no impact on NIBC; - Amendment to IAS 19 'Defined Benefit Plans: Employee Contributions' (effective as from 1 July 2014).
 IAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
 Where the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
 These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognise such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
 On 1 January 2015 a collective defined contribution plan will be introduced.
-Therefore the amendment will not be relevant for NIBC, since none of the entities within NIBC Holding has defined benefit plans with contributions from employees or third parties as from 1 January 2015.
+Therefore the amendment will not be relevant for NIBC, since none of the entities within NIBC has defined benefit plans with contributions from employees or third parties as from 1 January 2015.